xbydsl/HS2VR/README.md

 3D space studio object manipulation is basically impossible as the raycast source and your eyeballs are now different.
 You can use the move controller and HS2PE to work around a lot of this, but there are limits.\
 Certain GUI elements in studio have a raycast component that renders them invisible in VR.
 Specifically the scene settings, camera light and the in-scene camera selection drop down.
 They are present and actually clickable just not visible.
 Maniputlation of scene settings will probably need to be done outside of VR unless you have incredible spatial memory.
 Camera light can be adjusted in Graphics instead.
 The camera selector drop down isn't too hard to click blind...

-# Notes on included HS2Graphics
+# Notes on Graphics Mod and VR

-While we wait for Hooh to overhaul Graphics and release HoohSelect2Graphics - The Visual Experience, this is a duct-taped copy of HS2Graphics with support for VR.
-It's equivalent to the HS2Graphics included with Hanmens SSS packs (and supports that functionality) but has various fixes for VR functionality (including SSS skins in VR).
-It also adds a preset system that allows you to designate a preset for various modes which will be reapplied as the game jumps between scenes.
-No more need to keep reactivating SSS everytime the scene changes.

-This works for 2D and both the official and unofficial VR modes.

 Some notes on VR graphics settings:

 Since the VR interface is in scene TAA applies to it and tends to make it a bit blurry, probably stick to SMAA in scenes (though I break this guideline all the time...)\
 For best VR performance I recommend turning off MSAA and Realtime Reflection Probes (on Settings) and lowering the SSS settings Postprocess Iterations to 2 and Shader Iterations per pass to 4.
 Deactivating dither may help, although I didn't notice a big difference.

 Note: Be careful with shadows, it might be a quirk of my setup but turning off shadows cuts my frame rate in half.
-Make sure shadows are on in graphics and in any other mods touching the graphics settings.
-You need at least one directional light with shadows on in a scene.
+Don't assume turning shadows off improves frame rate in VR, test first.

 # Simple Installation